Skip to main content

 Barring any unforeseen off-field developments, Justin Verlander is a veritable lock to make the Hall of Fame whenever he’s first eligible.

 He’s a Triple Crown winner and earned both Cy Young and MVP honors during his 2011 campaign with the Detroit Tigers.
-That was just one of his three Cy Youngs, and the other two came eight and 11 years later with the Houston Astros.
+That was just one of his three Cy Youngs, and the other two came eight and 11 years later with the Astros.
 He’s earned two World Series titles, led MLB in ERA on two separate occasions, made nine All-Star squads, and posted sterling stats throughout his impressive and lengthy career.

 It stands to reason that he’s thrived against most opponents he’s faced, and that’s reflected in his lifetime numbers against each of MLB’s 30 present-day organizations: